iogbole/israelo/draft/2021-02-11-pi-project-overview.md

     I containerised all the sites so I can use Kubernetes to orchestrate the deployments.
 The Rancher K3s Kubernetes cluster is managed via Ansible playbooks.
 I used K3s because it is lightweight and super efficient on the Pi.

-2. Network Attached Storage :
+2. <b> Network Attached Storage </b>

-   This serves two purposes:
+   The NAS server serves two purposes:

         - It manages the NFS share and raid replication that is used for the wordpress MySQL (Kubernetes) persistent storage.

         - It is used to sync photos, files, videos etc from our phones and laptops.
 We also stream contents from the NAS server to TV.
 It's more or less private cloud for the family.

-    I used the NextCloud opensource software to manage the NAS server.
-It has a a really good app for Android, iPhones.
+    I used <a href="https://nextcloud.com/"> NextCloud</a> open source software to manage the NAS server.
+It has a really good app for Android, iPhones.

-The result is shown the the picture below:
+The result of my setup is shown the the picture below:

 A cased up Pi booting from an SSD drive (using a SATA III USB 3 converter).